IceJinx33/Automated-Error-Analysis-For-Document-Level-IE/README.md

 There are a fixed set of transformations involved in changing  the  predicted  templates  to  the  desired templates (with 100% F1) as detailed below:

-  1. <span style="color:#785EF0">Alter Span</span> transforms a role filler into a gold role filler which has the lowest <span style="color:#785EF0">span comparison score (<i>SCS</i>)</span>.
-To calculate the span comparison score between two spans x and y, we use one of two scoring modes:
-  - **absolute**:  This mode captures the (positive) distance between the starting indices (and ending indices) of spans x and y in the document, and scales that value by the sum of the lengths of x and y, capping it at a maximum of 1.
-  - **geometric mean**: This mode captures the degree of disjointedness between spans x and y by dividing the length of the overlap between the two spans with respective to each of their lengths, multiplying those two fractions and subtracting the final result from 1.
-If *si* is the length of the intersection of spans x and y, and neither x nor y have length 0, *SCS* is calculated as shown below.
-Else, *SCS* is 1.

 <img src = "assets/scsabs.png"/>
 <br>
 Figure 3: Formula for absolute SCS.